E2FIF: Push the limit of Binarized Deep Imagery Super-resolution using End-to-end Full-precision Information Flow: Related Works

 \subsection{Representation Capacity of BNNs}

-Since the Sign function in BNNs directly quantifies features into $\{-1, +1\}$, it seriously damages the representation capacity with respect to its full-precision counterpart.
-To address this problem, some methods improve the representation capacity by fusing multiple binarized bases to approximate full-precision counterparts.
-Lin \emph{et al.}~\cite{lin2017towards} directly used multiple binarized convolution layers to approximate the full-precision counterpart.
-Zhuang \emph{et al.}~\cite{zhuang2019structured} further pushed the limits of this idea from the perspective of group approximation.
-Similar methods using the same idea can be also found in \cite{liu2019circulant} and \cite{zhu2019binary}.
+Since the Sign function in BNNs directly quantifies features into $\{-1, +1\}$, it seriously damages the representation capacity respecting its full-precision counterpart.
+To address this problem, \cite{lin2017towards,zhuang2019structured,liu2019circulant,zhu2019binary}improve the representation capacity by fusing multiple binarized bases to approximate full-precision counterparts.
 Furthermore, Liu \emph{et al.}~\cite{liu2018bi} proposed to connect with the real activations before a binarized convolutional layer by an identity shortcut.
 Liu \emph{et al.}~\cite{liu2020reactnet} proposed generalized Sign and PReLU functions with learnable thresholds, enabling explicit learning of the distribution reshape and shift.
-Both of \cite{liu2018bi} and \cite{liu2020reactnet} effectively improve the performance with negligible cost through unique observations of the BNNs.
 Similar to \cite{liu2018bi}, we revisit the BNNs from the perspective of information flow, but we focus on the BSRNs, which have different structures from the classification networks.
-The difference between this study and [18] can be seen from the discussion at the end of \ref{subsec:effectiveconv}.
+The difference between this study and \cite{liu2018bi} can be seen from the discussion at the end of method.